byNikx/fds/README.md

 In this document, unless otherwise clarified:

 1. The term comment always refers to *implementation* comments.
 We do not use the phrase documentation comments, instead using the common term “JSDoc” for both human-readable text and machine-readable annotations within /** … */.

-2. This Style Guide uses RFC 2119 terminology when using the phrases must, must not, should, should not, and may.
-The terms prefer and avoid correspond to should and should not, respectively.
-Imperative and declarative statements are prescriptive and correspond to must.